Jagannath: Theology

-The theology and rituals associated with the Jagannatha tradition combine Vedic, Puranic and tantric themes.
-He is the Vedic-Puranic Purushottama (lit.: the Upper Person), as well as the Puranic Narayana and the tantric Bhairava.
-According to the Vishnudharma Purana (ca. 4th century), Krishna is worshipped in the form of Purushottama in Odra (Odisha).
+The theology and rituals associated with the Jagannath tradition combine Vedic, Puranic and Tantric themes.
+He is the Vedic-Puranic Purushottama (lit.
+'One who is the Supreme Purusha, beyond the kṣara (destructible — i.e., Prakṛti), and akṣara (indestructible — i.e., Atman)'), as well as the Puranic Narayana and the tantric Bhairava.
+According to the Vishnudharmottara Purana (ca. 4th century), Krishna is worshipped in the form of Purushottama in Odra (Odisha).
 He is same as the metaphysical Para Brahman, the form of Krishna that prevades as abstract kāla (time) in Vaishnava thought.
 He is abstraction which can be inferred and felt but not seen, just like time.
-Jagannath is chaitanya (consciousness), and his companion Subhadra represent Shakti (energy) while Balabhadra represents Jnana (knowledge).
-According to Salabega, the Jagannath tradition assimilates the theologies found in Vaishnavism, Shaivism, Shaktism, Buddhism, Yoga and Tantra traditions.
+Jagannath is chaitanya (consciousness), and his companion Subhadra represent Shakti (energy) while Balabhadra represents Jñāna (knowledge).
+According to Salabega, the Jagannath tradition assimilates the theologies found in Vaishnavism, Shaivism, Shaktism, Buddhism, Jainism, Yoga and Tantra traditions.

 The Jagannath theology overlaps with those of Krishna.
-For example, the 17th-century Odia classic Rasa kallola by Dina Krushna opens with a praise to Jagannath, then recites the story of Krishna with an embedded theology urging the pursuit of knowledge, love and devotion to realize the divine in everything.
-The 13th-century Jagannatha vijaya in Kannada language by Rudrabhatta is a mixed prose and poetry style text which is predominantly about Krishna.
+For example, the 17th-century Odia classic Rasa Kallola by Dinakrushna Dasa opens with a praise to Jagannath, then recites the story of Krishna with an embedded theology urging the pursuit of knowledge, love and devotion to realize the divine in everything.
+The 12th-century Jagannatha Vijaya in Kannada language by Rudrabhatta is a mixed prose and poetry style text which is predominantly about Krishna.
 It includes a canto that explains that "Hari (Vishnu), Hara (Shiva) and Brahma" are aspects of the same supreme soul.
 Its theology, like the Odia text, centers around supreme light being same as "love in the heart".
-The 15th-century Bhakti scholar Shankaradeva of Assam became a devotee of Jagannatha in 1481, and wrote love and compassion inspired plays about Jagannatha-Krishna that influenced the region and remain popular in Assam and Manipur.
+The 15th-century Bhakti scholar Shankaradeva of Assam became a devotee of Jagannath in 1481, and wrote love and compassion inspired plays about Jagannath-Krishna that influenced the region and remain popular in Assam and Manipur.

-The medieval era Odia scholars such as Ananta, Achyutananda and Chaitanya described the theology of Jagannath as the "personification of the Shunya, or the void", but not entirely in the form of Shunyata of Buddhism.
+The medieval-era Odia scholars such as Ananta, Achyutananda Dasa and Chaitanya Mahaprabhu described the theology of Jagannath as the "personification of the Shunya, or the void", but not entirely in the form of Shunyata of Buddhism.
 They state Jagannath as "Shunya Brahma", or alternatively as "Nirguna Purusha" (or "abstract personified cosmos").
 Vishnu avatars are descend from this Shunya Brahma into human form to keep dharma.